 Assisted living facilities are required by Title 22, Section 87212 to have detailed emergency response plans and procedures in place to enact these plans.
-Facilities are also required to conduct regular emergency drills per Sections 87705(k)(3) and (l)(8) to increase the likelihood of a coordinated, successful response.
+Facilities providing care to dementia residents, who also have a waiver permitting the use of delayed egress devices on exterior doors and/or locked perimeter fence gates, are also required to conduct regular emergency drills under Title 22, Sections 87705(k)(3) and (l)(8) to increase the likelihood of a coordinated, successful response.
+Facilities that do not maintain these waivers are not required to conduct regular emergency drills.

 While written plans and procedures are important, it is often access to information and communication in real time that ultimately saves lives.
 Smart phones and tablets are playing an increasingly vital role during emergencies.
 This article highlights how these devices may be incorporated into your facility’s emergency planning to improve the safety of staff and residents and reassure families during the event.